Philips CPAP Lawsuit Status Update

 June 2021 Update: A Philips CPAP machine recall was announced impacting millions of sleep apnea devices and ventilators that contain PE-PUR sound abatement foam that has the potential to degrade into particles and enter the device’s air pathway.
 The recall warns users may ingest or inhale foam particles or gasses that could lead to side effects.

-The Philips CPAP lawyers at Saiontz & Kirk, P.A. are actively reviewing new lawsuits for individuals who used a recalled Philips Respironics CPAP, BiPap or ventilator for at least six months and developed any of the following cancers or conditions:
+The Philips CPAP lawyers at Saiontz & Kirk, P.A. previously investigated lawsuits for individuals who used a recalled Philips Respironics CPAP, BiPap or ventilator for at least six months and developed any of the following cancers or conditions:

 Cancer, Lymphoma or Leukemia: